-This page has information about different bits of open source software I've written and made available for others to use and improve.
+This page has information about my work as a software developer and different bits of open source software I've written and made available for others to use and improve.

 As you'll see from my WordPress.org profile, I've contributed to WordPress core, developed plugins, assisted other WordPress users in the community forums, and both spoken at and helped organize various WordCamps.